 We have been certified as a Great Place to Work and Top Employer at European Level.
-Beyond local certifications.
-Chiesi received.

 Beyond local certifications, Chiesi received the European recognition for being a Great Place to Work and Top Employer.
 The Group

-- Chairman's Statement - Letter from the CEO - 2020 - 2030: The Decade of Action
+- Introduction - Chairman's Statement

+- Letter from the CEO

+- 2020 2030: